 7) Time is on your side.
 This is your greatest advantage.
 With more than three decades left before your expected retirement, even when you make mistakes or bad things happen, in most cases it won’t be the end of the world (or of your retirement dreams).
 When buying investments, keep in mind that with such a long time horizon you can afford to take greater risk than someone in their 50’s.
 Keep most of your savings in stocks rather than bonds or savings accounts – their return is higher in the long run and even if a stock market crash comes, you will have plenty of time to let your portfolio recover.

-With lack of experience it is easy to feel overwhelmed by the variety of investment products.
-If you only have limited amount of money to invest each month, first focus on those with the greatest tax or other benefits, such as a pension plan where your contributions are tax-free and often matched by your employer.
+With a lack of experience, it is easy to feel overwhelmed by the variety of investment products.
+If you only have a limited amount of money to invest each month, first focus on those with the greatest tax or other benefits, such as a pension plan where your contributions are tax-free and often matched by your employer.
 This is free money and it adds up over time, so start now.
 Talk to a financial adviser if you need some guidance.